 Today was a long stretch with a solid amount of climbing (1500m), half of which was in the pouring rain.
 This is the day that when finished puts you in the no-return zone and you are now in no-mans land.
 Not that we ever had any intentions of turning back.
 Reaching camp, changing into dry clothes, and sitting by the fire was a welcome relief after being wet for at least the last four hours of the hike.

 I had never seen a jungle, like what we saw.
 The valleys of lush green, occasional patches of luminous maroon leaves, big walls of tropical plants.
 It was special.

 Today was slow and steady out on the Kokoda track.
 We had a faux departure of 6:22 am.
 We went to look at an airplane that had a crash landing recently.
 It was very out of place and kind of funny to see.
 We returned from our ‘pre-adventure adventure’ and set off to start hiking at 7:00 am.

 We slept at Epogi Village, the biggest village on the track and also the halfway point.

-Breakfast was by the fire in the hut today, eating our weet-bix, drinking a concoction of coffee/milo – it was a great way to start the day.
+Breakfast was by the fire in the hut today, eating our Weet-bix, and drinking a concoction of coffee/milo – it was a great way to start the day.
 I honestly wish more people could experience the tranquility of it.

-Kokoda has had far more beautiful for nature than I expected.
+Kokoda has had far more beauty for nature than I expected.
 There are ever-changing micro-climates, you really never get bored.
 The types of trees are continually different which I have enjoyed.